verlok/ooo/README.md

 https://verlok.github.io/ooo/?immediateEmail=workmate.buddy@domain.com&signature=Your+Name
 ```

-## Use it offline
+You can store the composed URL in your browser's bookmarks, to **avoid filling your data each time**.

+**Or use it offline**

-It's a single HTML file, so you can also save it, edit as you wish, send it to others.
+It's a single HTML file, so you can download it, edit it as you wish, and even send it to others.

 ## Contributing

-**Pull requests are welcome, as usual**
+Pull requests are welcome, as usual.

+---

 Enjoy your leave 👋